 Through the careful and innovative design of our exploration activities, we reduce our footprint, minimise the impact on habitat and remediate using best-practice environmental management.

-Independent experts conduct baseline ecological surveys to map all areas we identify as potential drilling targets.
-These ecological surveys specifically search for threatened or at risk native flora and fauna species including Archey’s and Hoschstetter’s frogs, Coromandel Striped Gecko’s, Paua Slugs, Bats and King Ferns.
-In the last 18 months we have ruled out 40 potential drilling sites.
+Independent experts have conducted and continue to conduct baseline ecological surveys to map all areas we identify as potential drill sites.
+These ecological surveys specifically search for threatened or at-risk native flora and fauna species, in order to avoid impacting upon them, or their environment, including; Archey’s and Hochstetter’s Frogs, Coromandel Striped Gecko’s, Paua Slugs, Bats and King Ferns.

-Our exploration activities are helicopter-supported to minimise surface disruption.
-We utilise raised platforms with a small footprint to store all equipment, which minimises surface disruption and further-protects flora and fauna.
+Our exploration activities are helicopter-supported and utilise raised platforms with a small footprint to store all equipment, minimising surface disruption and further protects flora and fauna.

 We actively support efforts to limit the spread of Kauri Dieback.
-Kauri dieback is a pathogen spread through soil particles that is threatening kauri trees.
-With some bushwalking tracks in the region already closed, we are ensuring our activities don’t contribute by thoroughly cleaning and disinfecting any footwear and other equipment (including our helicopters and drilling equipment) upon entry, exit or passage between sites in the area.
+Kauri Dieback is a pathogen spread through soil particles and is threatening Kauri Trees.
+We are committed to ensuring our mining activities do not contribute to the spread of Kauri Dieback, by thoroughly cleaning and disinfecting any footwear and other equipment (including our helicopters and drilling equipment) upon entry, exit or passage between sites in the area.

-In the Hyde-Macraes Sheer Zone (HMSZ) we have conducted detailed geological mapping, geophysical surveys (including seismic surveys, magnetic and electromagnetic surveys), geochemical surveys (including stream sediment sampling, soil sampling and trenching), remote sensing and aerial photography.
+Along the Hyde-Macraes Shear Zone (HMSZ), the host structure to over 5Moz mined to date at Macraes, we have conducted detailed geological mapping, geophysical surveys (including seismic surveys, magnetic and electromagnetic surveys), geochemical surveys (including stream sediment sampling, soil sampling and trenching), remote sensing and aerial photography.

 Current exploration is aimed at a combination of infill and extensional drilling adjacent to the operational mining area and drill testing satellite targets along strike to the NW and SE along the HMSZ.

-With a significant resource defined at the Round Hill Project, exploration has focussed on growing this resource base and identifying higher grade zones following encouraging drill results at the Golden Point target.
+With a significant resource defined at the Round Hill Project, exploration is focused on growing this resource base and identifying higher grade zones, following encouraging drill results at the Golden Point target.

-Discovery and resource expansion through exploration has led to the production of over five million ounces of gold (as at March 1, 2017).
+Discovery and resource expansion through exploration has led to the production of over five million ounces of gold (as of March 1, 2017).

-You’ll find detailed exploration results updates on our news releases page.
+You will find updates and detailed exploration results on our news releases page.